MicrosoftDocs/Viva/Viva/insights/advanced/analyst/meeting-query.md

 :::image type="content" source="../images/meeting-query-move-condition.png" alt-text="Screenshot that shows selected metrics in the box beneath Select metrics for what you want to know about your meetings.":::

 >[!Tip]
-> Learn more about conditions, condition groups, and filters in our Filters documentation.
+> Learn more about conditions, condition groups, and filters in our [filters documentation](filters.md)

 ## Add meeting and organizer attributes